-The Andaman and Nicobar Islands /ˈændəmən/ & /ˈnɪkəbɑr/ (About this sound local ) are a group of islands at the juncture of the Bay of Bengal andAndaman Sea, and are a Union Territory of India.
+The Andaman and Nicobar Islands /ˈændəmən/ & /ˈnɪkəbɑr/ ( local (help·info)) are a group of islands at the juncture of the Bay of Bengal andAndaman Sea, and are a Union Territory of India.

 The territory is 150 km (93 mi) north of Aceh in Indonesia and separated from Thailand and Burma by the Andaman Sea.
 It comprises two island groups, the Andaman Islands and the Nicobar Islands, separated by the 10°N parallel, with the Andamans to the north of this latitude, and the Nicobars to the south.
 The Andaman Sea lies to the east and the Bay of Bengal to the west.